 The EU’s General Data Protection Regulation (GDPR) details the requirements companies and organisations must meet when collecting, storing, or managing the personal data of consumers and employees.
 Personal data is defined as a person’s name, address, identification documents, income, demographic profile, IP address, or health information.
 The GDPR applies to all EU-based companies that engage in processing personal data related to goods and services offered to EU citizens, regardless of where the data processing takes place.
 Companies established outside the EU are also covered by the GDPR rules.

-NorthWhistle is a whistleblowing tool that allows you to stay compliant with the GDPR.
+NorthWhistle is a whistleblowing system that allows you to stay compliant with the GDPR.
 The tool can help ensure employees understand data processing rules and what they are consenting to when they submit a report or share personal information.
 It ensures detailed records are kept and written procedures and guidelines are regularly updated and made accessible to employees.
-Compliance with the GDPR can be seamless when a whistleblowing tool is used.
+Compliance with the GDPR can be seamless when a whistleblowing system is used.

 According to techtarget.com, the top concerns cited by companies when complying with the GDPR include: